codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 You can add repositories from the other git providers regardless of the one that you used for sign-up.
 For example, you can use Gitlab to signup with Codefresh, but still build repositories that exist in Bitbucket.

-You can even add multiple accounts from each Git provider (if you have more than one) allowing you to use Codefresh as a central CI/CD solution that can access all your git repositories regardless of the backing git provider
+You can even add multiple accounts from each Git provider (if you have more than one) allowing you to use Codefresh as a central CI/CD solution that can access all your git repositories regardless of the backing git provider.

 Currently Codefresh supports: